Future Whey vs Hydrolysed Collagen

 Really, it comes down to your goals.

-Hydrolysed Collagen is a very pure product however its low levels of both BCAAs and EAAs don’t make it a natural choice for muscle growth.
+Collagen Protein is a very pure product however its low levels of both BCAAs and EAAs don’t make it a natural choice for muscle growth.

 However, it does have amazing benefits for skin, cartilage and bone health.
 As a supplementary protein to whey, collagen would make a great choice as a second protein for these benefits.